saulocantanhede/tfgreek2/docs/about.md

 * [Text-Fabric Handbook](https://annotation.github.io/text-fabric-book)

 ## Provenance

+On this repository: This dataset contains several versions in the directory [tf](../tf).

 Greek New Testament, edited by Eberhard Nestle, published in 1904 by the British and Foreign Bible Society.
 See [here](https://archive.org/details/the-greek-new-testament-nestle-1904-us-edition/mode/2up) a scan of the orginal publication: Nestle, Eberhard. *Η Καινή Διαθήκη Novum Testamentum Graece* (New York: Fleming H. Revell Company, 1904).
 The 1913 reprint is available [here](https://archive.org/details/hkainediathekete00lond/).
 Transcription by [Diego Santos](https://sites.google.com/site/nestle1904/home), morphology by Ulrik Sandborg-Petersen, markup by Jonathan Robie.